IgniteUI/help-topics/topics/02_Controls/igGrid/11_igGridExcelExporter_Configuring.md

 });
 ```

 Different options are available for configuring the `filtering`, `paging` and `hiding`.
 For example, we can opt to work with the visible `igGrid` columns only and do not export the hidden ones by setting `hiding: "visibleColumnsOnly"`.
-The other possible options for hiding are still `none` and `applied`.
+The other possible options for hiding are still `"none"` and `"applied"`.
 Setting `paging` and `filtering` is tricky as both features manipulate the data and different combinations will bring different results.
-For `paging` we can set either `currentPage` that will export only the current `igGrid` page, or `allRows` correspondingly. `filtering` can take values `none`, `applied`, or `filteredRowsOnly`.
-The difference between them - setting `applied` will make the `igGridExcelExporter` export all data and apply the same filter as applied in the `igGrid`, while setting `filteredRowsOnly` will export only the filtered records.
+For `paging` we can set either `"currentPage"` that will export only the current `igGrid` page, or `"allRows"` correspondingly. `filtering` can take values `"none"`, `"applied"`, or `"filteredRowsOnly"`.
+The difference between them - setting `"applied"` will make the `igGridExcelExporter` export all data and apply the same filter as applied in the `igGrid`, while setting `"filteredRowsOnly"` will export only the filtered records.

-> **Note:** While filtering and sorting always manipulate the whole data set in the `igGrid`, the data exported to excel might be just a subset of the whole data (when `paging` is set to `currentPage`).
-Applying the same filtering and/or sorting expression to the excel data will bring different results than in `igGrid`.
+> **Note:** While filtering and sorting always manipulate the whole data set in the `igGrid`, the data exported to Excel might be just a subset of the whole data (when `paging` is set to `"currentPage"`).
+Applying the same filtering and/or sorting expression to the Excel data will bring different results than in `igGrid`.

 ```javascript
 $.ig.GridExcelExporter.exportGrid($(".selector"), {